 Delivery point proposed with Southwest Gas Corporation (SWG) to be constructed in Mohave County, Arizona.

-Following Shipper’s election to convert its MAXDTQ to one or more primary delivery points as outlined above to the extent delivery point capacity is available at SoCal Needles and is posted on Transwestern’s Electronic Bulletin Board and/or Internet notification service, and subject to the terms and conditions of Transwestern’s FERC Gas Tariff, as amended from time to time, then Shipper, in its sole discretion, shall have the right to convert all or any part of its MAXDTQ to the SoCal Needles delivery point.
+Following Shipper’s election to convert its MAXDTQ to one or more primary delivery points as outlined above to the extent delivery point capacity is available at SoCalGas Needles and is posted on Transwestern’s Electronic Bulletin Board and/or Internet notification service, and subject to the terms and conditions of Transwestern’s FERC Gas Tariff, as amended from time to time, then Shipper, in its sole discretion, shall have the right to convert all or any part of its MAXDTQ to the SoCalGas Needles delivery point.

 5. Each party agrees that it will maintain this amendment, all of its contents and subsequent discount documentation and communications in strict confidence and that it will not cause or permit disclosure thereof to any third party without the express written consent of the other party except to the extent necessary to comply with valid laws, regulations or orders of any court or agency having jurisdiction.
 However, in the event a party becomes aware of a judicial or administrative proceeding or request that has resulted or that may result in such disclosure, it shall so notify the other party immediately and will also take all actions necessary to maintain confidentiality of all discount communications and documents.